utlib/collections-uoft/README.md

 This documentation is intended for:
 * U of T staff using Collections U of T
 * Open technology community members interested in Collections U of T technology infrastructure
-* Researchers or public users interested in browsing and searching U of T's digital collections
+* Researchers or public users interested in browsing and searching U of T's digital collections should refer to https://collections.library.utoronto.ca/explore/help (page not yet published)

-As of March 2023 this documentation status is *draft* and has not been approved by UTL Senior Staff.
+*As of March 2023 this documentation status is *draft* and has not been approved by UTL Senior Staff.*

 **Skip to:**
 * [About Collections U of T](README.md#about-collections-u-of-t)